Ken Bardolph: Politics

 His elder brother Doug, with whom he was closely associated, was a prominent trade unionist.
-Ken was a member of the Federated Clerks' Union in 1928 when the Federated Confectioners' Association was persuaded to have him and brother Doug nominated to the Labor Party (ALP.) conference as candidates for Central No.1 seats at Legislative Council election.
+Ken was a member of the Federated Clerks' Union in 1928 when the Federated Confectioners' Association was persuaded to have him and brother Doug nominated to the Australian Labor Party (ALP) conference as candidates for Central No.1 seats at Legislative Council election.
 Neither was elected.

 In January 1930 both brothers contested the ALP plebiscite to select candidates for the upcoming State elections.
 After a series of unsworn allegations of collusion and vote buying at the preselection ballot, a three-man committee of enquiry (Sampson, Burgess and Grealy) had both brothers sacked from the ALP; they formed the Lang Labor Party, a South Australian section of the Lang Labor movement, which attracted a sizeable following among workers disaffected with both major parties' response to the high and growing unemployment during the Great Depression.
 Lang Labor made a clean sweep of the three-member Adelaide electoral district in the House of Assembly in 1933.

 Bardolph was the proprietor of Labour Weekly, a Lang Labor newspaper.
 In 1932, following Lang's dismissal, he sued the New South Wales state government for breach of contract when it rescinded an advertising contract for the NSW Government Tourism Bureau that Lang had authorised.
 The case found its way to the High Court, which in Bardolph v New South Wales ruled in favour of Bardolph and established the principle that explicit statute law was not necessary for the state government to enter into contracts and expend funds.

-In an effort to reclaim members lost to Lang Labor and the Parliamentary Labor Party, the A.L.P. rescinded all expulsions in 1934.
+In an effort to reclaim members lost to Lang Labor and the Parliamentary Labor Party, the ALP rescinded all expulsions in 1934.
 Eventually, in 1941, Ken was elected to a Central District No. 1 seat on the Legislative Council, which he retained until his death.

 In 1946, by a narrow margin, he was sacked from the Trades and Labor Council on the grounds he was not a bona fide organiser of the Confectioners' Union.
 This despite the fact he had been delegate of the Council over many years and its president for two years.